AlainParadis/HEAL610/lit-review.md

 -   Differences in WIL experiences by gender: {% cite paisey_developing_2010 %}
 -   WIL can ensure curriculum aligns with professional practice {% cite bowen_examining_2020 %}

 <h2 class="center-text">Theme #1: Collaborative Leadership</h2>

 > Summary and synthesis of literature that contributes to theme one.

 -   Communication strategies: Broadcasting WIL messages and best practices to all stakeholders is crucial {% cite ferns_driving_2016 %}, {% cite bendermacher_unravelling_2017 %}, {% cite pundyke_change_2020 %}
 -   More on stakeholder communication: {% cite cooper_university_2016 %}
+-   If WIL is organized in a siloed manner, there's a risk that participation is compartmentalized by role.
+As a result, input and feedback may be provided at cross-purposes.
+It is best to accept each stakeholder's contributions, even if they don't align with their typical responsibilities.
+For example, an employer may design an assessment task, or a student may provide new ideas for teaching practice {% cite ferns_engaging_2021 %}.
 -   {% cite kang_guiding_2022 %}: an emergent, iterative application of Kotter’s change model.
 -   {% cite davis_work_2014 %}
 - Kezar has alot to say about [leading change in HE](https://scholar.google.ca/citations?user=LF9HFAQAAAAJ&hl=en&inst=8545375229648679180&oi=sra)